rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 to ensure that Git doesn't create merge commits when `git pull`ing, without needing to pass `--ff-only` or `--rebase` every time.

-You can also `git push --force-with-lease` from master to keep your origin's master in sync with upstream.
+You can also `git push --force-with-lease` from master to keep your fork's master in sync with upstream.

 ## Advanced Rebasing